Getting the right warehouse pest control program

 As cavernous areas holding all manner of goods, warehouses are an easy target for common pests.
 By far, rat infestations are the greatest threat to any depot for the damage they may cause to equipment and stored goods.
 Having an appropriate warehouse pest control program is not only a wise precaution but essential for the smooth running of the operations.

 Dark corners, nooks and crannies, under-shelf areas, and wide-open roofs can play host to everything from cockroaches to pigeons.
-And the cost of an unchecked pest infestation can be monumental; aside from damaging stock, unwanted warehouse pests can cause operational chaos and tear a company‘s reputation to shreds.
-In this post, we outline which warehouse pests to look out for and what protocols you need to put in place.
+And the cost of an unchecked pest infestation can be monumental; aside from damaging stock, unwanted warehouse pests can tear a company‘s reputation to shreds.
+In this post, we outline which warehouse pests to look out for and what quick pest control solutions you can put in place.

-Food processing centres, for instance, are much more likely to experience outbreaks of cockroaches, fruit flies, mealworms, and wasps due to the presence of large amounts of foodstuff from different areas.
+Food processing centres, for instance, are much more likely to experience outbreaks of cockroaches, fruit flies, and mealworms due to the presence of large amounts of foodstuff from different areas.
 Factories dealing with textiles and fabrics, on the other hand, may see infestations of carpet beetles and moths.
-Regardless of what your warehouse is used for, these are some of the most common pests we‘ve encountered and the damage they cause:
+Regardless of what your warehouse is used for, these are some of the most common pests we‘ve encountered, and the damage they cause:

 - Pigeons – They might not be the pest you first think of, but they can cause a lot of damage in warehouses and factories.
 Perched high above in the roof or on beams, pigeons leave droppings that carry harmful pathogens.